-Update: These offers for the Capital One® Spark® Miles for Business and Capital One® Venture® Rewards Credit Card have expired.
+Update: This offer for Capital One® Venture® Rewards Credit Card has expired.
 Learn more about the current offers here.

 Capital One set the miles and points world ablaze this week with the announcement of a new flexible points program that will take effect in early December.
 Rather than the 1:1 transfers that are the industry standard in the U.S., transfers will process at a 2:1.5 ratio (or 1,000:750).

 However, since the Capital One Venture and the Capital One® Spark® Miles for Business both earn 2X Venture miles on all purchases, this effectively means that both cards earn 1.5X airline miles per dollar.

 If you’re thinking this sounds a bit like the Chase Freedom Unlimited®, you’re not alone.
 Unlike the Freedom Unlimited however, you don’t have to pair these cards with another card to be able to transfer to loyalty programs, so the Spark Miles and Venture can be standalone cards.